 The Chilean government is encouraging evacuation of other villages near the volcano.
 They fear a potential flood of volcanic mud from a nearby river.
 Once the mud begins flowing, it can level anything in its path.

 I hope there are no more eruptions from Calbuco.
 The heartbreaking devastation and misery caused by the earthquakes in Nepal covers world natural disasters for now.

 Nahuel Huapi National Park covers 2,700 sq. miles in the Andes Mountains and is the oldest Park in Argentina.
 Its Mapuche name means “Island of the Tiger”.
 The Park has lush forests, islands, rivers, waterfalls, mountains, glaciers, volcanoes, and 20 lakes!
 There are three Andean natural environments in the Park – high rain forest, Patagonian forest, and Patagonian steppe.
 Altitudes range from 2,000 to 12,000 ft. above sea level.

 Like other areas of Patagonia, Bariloche is a haven for sports and outdoor activities, no matter what time of year.
-The streets are lined with sports shops featuring equipment and clothing.
+Sports shops featuring equipment and clothing line the streets.
 Some activities enjoyed include: